protokol/paper-wallet/README.md

 ### Requirements

-The ARK Paperwallet has the following requirements:
+The Paper Wallet has the following requirements:

 -   [Node](https://nodejs.org/)
 -   [Yarn (Optional but recommended)](https://yarnpkg.com)